unixpickle/puzzle.js/README.md

 Once you build the source code, you're ready to use the library.

 Puzzle.js can run in the browser, in Node.js, or in a WebWorker.
-If you want to use this library in HTML, you can copy the **build/** directory to your project (and possibly rename it to "puzzlejs" or something like that).
-Then, you can include everything using a `<script>` tag:
+If you want to use this library in a webpage, you can copy the **build/puzzle.web.0.2.0.js** file to your project.
+Then, you can include it using a `<script>` tag:

-    <script src="puzzlejs/puzzle.web.0.1.0.js"></script>
+    <script src="puzzlejs/puzzle.web.0.2.0.js"></script>

-Note that you should replace "0.1.0" with the actual version number.
+Note that you should replace "0.2.0" with the actual version number.
 Note also that you should not use an async `<script>` tag; the "webscrambler" API locates its WebWorker script in a way which depends on a synchronous import.

 # TODO

  * Implement more intelligent random state generator for Skewb
  * Re-write the entire 3x3x3 solver
- * Don't run webscrambler WebWorker until first scramble is requested

 # License